IBM/resilient-java-microservices-with-istio/README.md

 > Note: using fault injection or mixer rule won't able to trigger the circuit breaker because all the traffic will be aborted/delayed before it get sent to the cloudant's Envoy.

-## 5. Add resiliency Feature - Timeouts and Retries
+## 5. Add resiliency feature - Timeouts and Retries

 Here's an example to demonstrate how can you add resiliency via timeouts in your application.
 First, we want to create a 1-second timeout to the vote service, so the vote service can stop listening if cloudant is not responding within 1-second.